LambdaGaming/LibertyPrimeDiscordBot/README.md

 # LibertyPrimeDiscordBotPython
  My Liberty Prime Discord bot but written in Python instead of JavaScript.
+Now includes a Wheel of Fortune minigame.